NomicFoundation/hardhat/docs/hardhat-network/README.md

 ### The `debug_traceTransaction` method

-You can get debug traces of already mined transactions using the `debug_traceTransaction` RPC method.
+You can get debug traces of already-mined transactions using the `debug_traceTransaction` RPC method.
 The returned object has a detailed description of the transaction execution, including a list of steps describing each executed opcode and the state of the EVM at that point.

 If you are using [mainnet forking](https://hardhat.org/guides/mainnet-forking.html) with an archive node, you can get traces of transactions from the remote network even if the node you are using doesn't support `debug_traceTransaction`.